 – Remember to take care of yourself by eating healthy, exercising regularly, and scheduling enough sleep time each day.

-– Try a few mindful moments to regain some time for you and focus on the present moment.
-Here’s one of our free lessons over on YouTube.
+– Try a few mindful moments on the Anti-Burnout Club app to regain some time for you and focus on the present moment.

 The following are some other treatment options for overthinking disorder: